Documentation/Orra Press

 WindowsWindows 10 or later (64-bit)

-LatencyZero in Classic / Optical / FET (with oversampling off).
-Multiband adds 511 samples (linear-phase FIR).
-Spectral adds 2048 samples (FFT overlap-add).
-Limiter adds its lookahead time.
+LatencyIn normal mixing mode, each enabled Classic / Optical / FET adds about 33 samples of constant oversampling padding, and one host block is reserved for Orra Link time-alignment.
+Multiband adds 511 samples (linear-phase FIR); Spectral adds 2048 samples (FFT overlap-add); the Limiter adds its lookahead time.
+Engage LIVE mode to drop the added latency on Classic / Optical / FET to zero for tracking.
 All latency is reported to the host for delay-compensated routing.

 3. Interface Tour